PoisotLab/ms_network_prediction/manuscript.md

 special conservation efforts?
 These overarching questions are yet to be answered [but see @Albouy2013FroPro; @Kortsch2015CliCha; @Hattab2016ForFin].
-We believe that this roadmap towards forecasting ecological networks provide useful guidelines to ultimatly being able to predict more accuratly how climate change will affect the different dimensions of biodiversity and ecosystem functioning.
+We believe that this roadmap towards forecasting ecological networks provide useful guidelines to ultimatly be able to predict more accuratly how climate change will affect the different dimensions of biodiversity and ecosystem functioning.

 # References